HACKCLUBGANG/Signlanguagegloves/README.md

 This glove is for now a prototype for showcasing use.
 Both of the esp will communicate using ESP-NOW which is a wireless communication protocol which helps with both of the esp(hands) to communicate

+I am making this project for people who are mute so they can communicate normally with others because i noticed that in a school near me there are many students who cannot speak or communicate normally so i decided to make these!
 # SCHEMATIC (NO PCB CUZ IM HAND SOLDERING THE COMPONENTS)

 MAIN HAND SCHEMATIC